Differentially Private Zeroth-Order Methods for Scalable Large Language Model Finetuning: Methodology

+Parameter-efficient fine-tuning (PEFT) has been widely used in DP fine-tuning, which only updates a fraction of full parameters and can yield comparable performance.
 In DP fine-tuning, data-free pruning will not cause extra privacy concerns since no private data is used.
 Pruning freezes most of the pre-trained parameters and modifies the pre-trained model with small trainable parameters.

+The pruning mask is a sparse vector due to the pruning rate being set at around 1\%.
+To avoid additional GPU memory overhead, we use $\textbf{to\_sparse()}$ in NumPy to store the indices and values of non-zero coordinates rather than the entire sparse vector, reducing GPU memory from $d$ to $(d+\log d)*r$.

 Pruning can be seen as radically setting the direction of the gradient for frozen parameters to be sampled from $N(0,0)$.
-We further propose \textbf{Importance Matrix} to guide the training of the remaining parameters.
+We further propose $\textbf{Importance Matrix}$ to guide the training of the remaining parameters.
 Parameters with high scores are sampled from $N(0,x)(x> 1)$ with larger weight, tuned with more effort.
 The experiment result is shown in Table \ref{table robert}.
 We propose rank-based important matrix whose standard deviation follows the uniform distribution from A to B based on the rank of parameters remained.